What can we do at the museum?

 Although we do not have facilities for offering a space for lunch, there are ample opportunities to take a picnic outside on the Moot Green or on the beach.

 There is a refreshment booth on the Moot Green which sells drinks, snacks and ice creams.
-There are also various other venues in town who supply refreshments.
+There are also various other venues in town that supply refreshments.

 Can you accommodate additional needs?